Cecily Strong: Saturday Night Live

 Strong debuted as a featured player on Saturday Night Live on September 15, 2012.
 The next season, Strong became a repertory player and co-anchored the recurring Weekend Update segment with Seth Meyers, beginning with the season 39 premiere.
 Strong later co-anchored with Colin Jost, and was replaced on Weekend Update with writer Michael Che, beginning with the season 40 premiere in September 2014, partly at her own request to focus on doing sketches as a part of the regular cast.
-In 2020, Strong was nominated for her first Primetime Emmy award for Outstanding Supporting Actress In A Comedy Series for her work on the show.
+In 2020, Strong was nominated for her first Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her work on the show.
 She was nominated again in 2021.
 She was also nominated for Best Supporting Actress in a Comedy Series at the 12th Critics' Choice Television Awards.

-Strong drew praise from abortion-rights supporters, and strong backlash from abortion opponents, after appearing in a comedy skit, "Goober the Clown Who Had An Abortion When She Was 23," during a "Weekend Update" sketch on the November 6, 2021, episode.
+Strong drew praise from abortion-rights supporters, and strong backlash from abortion opponents, after appearing in a comedy skit, "Goober the Clown Who Had An Abortion When She Was 23," during a Weekend Update sketch on the November 6, 2021, episode.
 The sketch followed U.S. Supreme Court oral arguments in two cases relating to the Texas Heartbeat Act.
 Strong later confirmed on her Instagram account that the sketch referenced her own abortion.
-Strong followed up on the commentary a year later, during a "Weekend Update" sketch on the November 5, 2022, episode, appearing as "Tammy the Trucker on Gas Prices and Definitely Not Abortion" before the 2022 midterm elections.
+Strong followed up on the commentary a year later, during a Weekend Update sketch on the November 5, 2022, episode, appearing as "Tammy the Trucker on Gas Prices and Definitely Not Abortion" before the 2022 midterm elections.

 Strong returned to SNL for season 48, and passed former castmate Kate McKinnon as the longest-running female cast member in the show's history, though she missed the first three shows of the season reprising her role in the play The Search for Signs of Intelligent Life in the Universe in Los Angeles.
 She returned on the October 29, 2022, episode.
-Strong passed McKinnon's record with the December 17, 2022, episode, which would ultimately be her last.
+Strong passed McKinnon's record with the December 17, 2022, episode, her last.